drshahizan/software-engineering/materials/sec01/mod5.md

 between those activities
   <li>Activity diagrams are really just special cases of statecharts where every state has an entry action that specifies some process or function that occurs when the state is entered </li>
   <li>An activity diagram can be attached to any modeling element for the purpose of modeling the behavior of that element at different abstraction levels</li>
-  <li>-Activity diagrams are typically attached to: use cases, classes, interfaces, components, nodes, collaborations, operations and methods</li>
+  <li>Activity diagrams are typically attached to: use cases, classes, interfaces, components, nodes, collaborations, operations and methods</li>

-#### -Definition and purpose of activity diagrams
+- #### Definition and purpose of activity diagrams

-#### -Techniques for creating activity diagrams (e.g. actions, transitions, branches)
+- #### Techniques for creating activity diagrams (e.g. actions, transitions, branches)
   <p>1.<b>Transitions</b>- indicates movements from one point to another.</p>
   <p>A transition is represented by an arrow that connects the two activities, with a label indicating the conditions under which the transition can occur.Transitions  can have different types of conditions associated with them, including:
   <li>Guard conditions: These are Boolean expressions that specify under what conditions the transition can occur.
 For example, a guard condition might specify that the transition can only occur if a certain value is greater than a certain threshold.</li>